 Instructions

-- Remove from freezer and line the pie dough with a parchment round piece of paper and then add pie weights (or dry rice or beans or lentils), making sure to push pie weights to the edges.
-Bake for 20 minutes on the lower rack, then remove from oven and remove the parchment and pie weights.
-Return to oven and bake for an additional 10 minutes.
+- Bake for 20 minutes on the lower rack, then remove from the oven and carefully remove the parchment and pie weights.
+Return to the oven and bake for an additional 5 minutes.
 Set aside until ready to use.
-Lower the oven to 325ºF.
+Lower the oven temperature to 325ºF.

 Notes